INaleva/garage-managment/README.md

 # garage-managment
-simple garage managment system made in C# made with a classmate.
+ garage managment system made in C#

+window application for managing garage, lets you enter new vehicles, owners, change vehicles status and get their information.